How to Use a Microscope

 Microscope Cleaning and Maintenance

-To clean the interior side of lenses, DO NOT use the above procedure.
-Rather use a bulb-type duster or a compressed gas canister designed specifically for cameras/microscope cameras and other optical equipment.
+To clean the interior side of the lenses, DO NOT use the procedure above.
+Instead, use a bulb-type duster or a compressed gas canister designed specifically for cameras/microscope cameras, and other optical equipment.
 Only use a microfiber cloth.
 Order our Microscope Cleaning Kit for a complete set of tools to clean your microscope with.
+To clean the body of the microscope, use a soft, dry, or damp cloth.
+Using a dust cover will help keep your microscope investment clean and dust-free.

 More Information